umashankar14412/Java-Programming-and-Software-Engineering-Fundamentals/README.md

 ### Course-3: Java Programming: Arrays, Lists, and Structured Data

-#### About the Course

-Build on the software engineering skills you learned in “Java Programming: Solving Problems with Software” by learning new data structures.
-Use these data structures to build more complex programs that use Java’s object-oriented features.
-At the end of the course you will write an encryption program and a program to break your encryption algorithm.

 After completing this course, you will be able to:

 1. Read and write data from/to files;